 The route was long but fairly flat.
 We rode through a string of farms and dairies, all on land that can only support agriculture with heavy irrigation.
 Sprinklers and rolling irrigation systems were everywhere.
 And livestock.
 The smell of money is well represented between Mountain Home and Twin Falls.
 Mostly cows and sheep with a smattering of goats.
 Riding a bicycle allows you to see the country without the constraints of the steel and glass an automobile imposes.
 It also allows you to smell, breath, and sometimes taste the surroundings a little more than one might expect.

 We finished the day at the Snake River canyon.
 Stunning views.
 Photos don’t do it justice.
 Evel Knievel made the canyon famous back in the 70s when he attempted to jump it in a steam-powered rocket.
 The steel bridge at Twin Falls is now a favorite of daredevil parachute jumpers – aka BASE jumpers.
 For you geeks out there, BASE in an acronym for Buildings, Antenna, Spans, and Earth.
+We saw a few jump this afternoon.
 If the winds are calm, some of our riders might head back to the bridge to see if there are any jumpers early tomorrow morning.